ffrosch/codecademy-enterprise-website/README.md

 They showcase athletes from the disciplines of climbing, car racing and body building.
 Their website should represent their uniqueness as well as their credibility.

+#### Pages

+We'll use a SPA and the Page Links will jump to the matching section.

+- Landing Page: Banner blending athletes and products with overlays offset Text Box
+- Testimonials
+  - Three athletes from three sports
+    - Desktop: each on one row; picture and text alternating left/right
+    - Mobile: Carousel with text below the picture
+- Shop: Three Products, one highlighted/most bought
+- About Us: Team, Mission

+#### Structure

+**Header/Nav**

+- Icons with Text on Desktop
+- Only Icons on Mobile
+- Hide on scroll down, show on scroll up

+**Footer**

+- Sitemap

 ### Design

 Goals: